burggraf/supabase-user-password-migration/README.md

 ### The workflow for a single user
 -  The user was migrated from platform A to Supabase, `old_password_hash` as stored as 'XXXX-XXXX-XXXX'
--  After some time, the user tries to log into your Supabase application
+-  After some time, the user tries to sign into your Supabase application
--  Your application login screen gathers the email address and password from the user
+-  Your application sign in screen gathers the email address and password from the user
 -  Your middleware function checks to see if the user is `migrated` (meaning, the password has been migrated)
   -  If YES: the user is passed on to the normal Supabase [signIn()](https://supabase.com/docs/reference/javascript/auth-signin) flow
   -  If NO: then your middleware function runs the old password hashing algorithm against the password entered by the user to see if it matches the `old_password_hash`
-    - If it DOES NOT MATCH: the login is rejected
+    - If it DOES NOT MATCH: the sign in is rejected
     - If it MATCHES:
       - The current password entered by the user is written to Supabase (GoTrue) [See update()](https://supabase.com/docs/reference/javascript/auth-update#update-password-for-authenticated-user)
       - The **old password hash** field is removed from the user, thus indicated that this user's password is now `migrated`